Event Streams

 Retries / Disabling

-When an event stream request fails for any reason (anything from connectivity issues to not being configured correctly to an error on the receiving server) OneSignal will retry sending the event again after a short delay.
+When an Event Stream request fails for any recoverable reason (for example status code 429) OneSignal will retry sending the event again after a short delay.
 This will happen a few times with increasing delays between requests.
 If enough retries fail in a row, the hook will be marked as 'failed permanently' and will no longer be retried.

 If too many separate requests fail in a row, this is probably because of an issue on the receiving end; the receiving end could have errors or have changed/disabled something.
 OneSignal will continue to send requests to a certain point, but if the requests continue to fail, the event stream might be disabled by OneSignal.
 If this happens, make sure to spend some time troubleshooting, fixing and then testing the event stream before re-enabling it.